Zippysquid/AutoPDFBinder/README.md

 ### **Download the Script**

-1. Go to the [GitHub Releases](https://github.com/Zippysquid/AutoPDFBinder/releases) page.
-2. Download the latest **AutoPDFBinder.zip** file.
-3. Extract the ZIP file to a convenient location on your computer (e.g., `C:\AutoPDFBinder`).
+1. Clone or download this repository to a folder of your choice (e.g., `C:\AutoPDFBinder`).

 ### **Requirements**